agbeltran/jsonldschema/README.md

 - your staging and production API keys
 - an existing and valid folder ID on which you can read/write content on the production server
 - an existing and valid template ID on which you can read/write content on the production server
+- an existing and valid user id (UUID on your CEDAR user page once logged in)

 You can also configure the "example_template_file_no_id" and "example_template_file_with_id" file path to point to another local json schema.
 When creating a new template on the server, a schema without an ID is necessary (the ID will